 The Privileged Perspective

-All considered, I don’t think I have struggled all that much.
+All considered, I don’t think I have struggled very much.

 Of course, like everyone, I have faced hardships.
 But my own particular negative experiences have also accumulated in such a way that they remind me of their opposite.
 That is to say, having known bad, I can also now better understand good.